 Usually you’ll get it because you ate some food which was not handled in a sanitary way.
 In other words: the hot dog vendor did not wash his hands after he went to the bathroom.

 This can happen anywhere in the world.
 But according to techtimes, 1/3 of the world’s population is still without a toilet.
 So it’s more common in the lesser developed countries of the world, which we all like to travel so much.
+But how to get rid of Delhi Belly?
+I tell you!

 What are the symptoms of Montezuma’s Revenge?